 5 - 9 September 2016, Nairobi, Kenya

-43 staff and Fellows attended the third workshop in Nairobi, which was officially opened by the Acting Australian High Commissioner, with a keynote opening address given by the Cabinet Secretary, Ministry of Agriculture, Livestock and Fisheries, Hon.
+The third AAPBP workshop in Nairobi was attended by 43 staff and Fellows.
+Proceedings were officially opened by the Acting Australian High Commissioner, with a keynote opening address given by the Cabinet Secretary, Ministry of Agriculture, Livestock and Fisheries, Hon.
 Willy Bett.

-During the closing session Dennis Bittisnich from ACIAR facilitated a discussion on the key priority themes and proposed dates for the final workshop in Lusaka, Zambia.
-The outcome of this group discussion was that the Lusaka workshop should include the priority themes of seed-borne diseases, surveillance and emergency response.
-The final workshop has since been scheduled to run from Monday 27 February to Friday 3 March 2017.
+During the closing session Dennis Bittisnich from ACIAR facilitated a discussion on the priority themes for the final workshop in Lusaka, Zambia.
+It was agreed to focus on the priority themes of seed-borne diseases, surveillance and emergency response.

-Week 1 of the Arusha workshop went very well and provided an ideal platform to commence the process of knowledge transfer from the Senior Fellows’ experiences in Australia to the Associate Fellows.
-13 Senior Fellows and 23 Associate Fellows attended Week 1 of the workshop.
+The first week of the Arusha workshop went very well and provided an ideal platform to commence the process of knowledge transfer from the Senior Fellows’ experiences in Australia to the Associate Fellows.
+13 Senior Fellows and 23 Associate Fellows attended the first week of the workshop.

 1 .Plant Biosecurity – key themes